Dunk by Dorian Finney-Smith in the second quarter

 Dorian Finney-Smith signed with Dallas as an undrafted free agent on July 8, 2016, and re-signed with the franchise on July 11, 2019.

-The 3-and-D wing averaged 9.5 points (.466 FG%, .376 3FG%) and 5.7 rebounds per game in 2019-20, setting new career highs in scoring, rebounding, field goal percentage and 3-point percentage for the fourth straight year to begin his career.
+The 3-and-D wing averaged 9.8 points (.472 FG%, .394 3FG%) and 5.4 rebounds per game in 2020-21, setting new career highs in scoring, field goal percentage and 3-point percentage for the fifth straight year to begin his career.
+He also shot a career-high 75.6 percent from the free throw line and averaged a career-high 1.7 assists per game.

 A native of Portsmouth, Virginia, Finney-Smith played his final three collegiate seasons at Florida after transferring from Virginia Tech following his freshman campaign.
 He became the first Florida player to join the 1,000-point club after transferring to the school (finished with 1,220 career points at UF).
 As a senior in 2015-16, Finney-Smith averaged 14.7 points, 8.3 rebounds and 2.1 assists in 36 games for the Gators en route to being named Second Team All-SEC by the coaches and Third Team All-SEC by the Associated Press.